-1 P. Williams, interview with author, 26 November 2017, Reshaping Australian Manufacturing Oral History Project, National Library of Australia (NLA), Canberra, Bib ID 7540153, https://nla.gov.au/nla.obj-584861891.
-Italics indicate speaker's emphasis.
-2 Fieldwork conducted in July 2015 with A.V.
-Simpson & A. Hermens, UTS Business School, UTS Human Ethics Approval #ETH16-1004.
-See: [details redacted for blind peer review].

-3 Interview participants' identities withheld, as per ethics approval, see ibid.
+- P. Williams, interview with author, 26 November 2017, Reshaping Australian Manufacturing Oral History Project, National Library of Australia (NLA), Canberra, Bib ID: 7540153, https://nla.gov.au/nla.obj-584861891.
+Italics indicate speaker's emphasis. - 2 Fieldwork conducted in July 2015 with A. V. Simpson, M. Berti and A. Hermens, UTS Business School, UTS Human Ethics Approval #ETH16-1004. - 3 Interview participants' identities withheld, as per ethics approval; ibid. - 4 Frank, interview with author and A. V. Simpson, full details withheld, July 2015.

-4 Frank, interview with author and A. V. Simpson, full details withheld, July 2015.
-5 Joseph Horner, Patternmaking: A Practical Treatise, third edition, Crosby Lockwood & Son, London, 1902, 1.
-See also: J.H.
-Zeitlin, Craft Regulation and the Division of Labour: Engineers and Compositors in Britain 1890-1914, PhD thesis, University of Warwick, 1981.
-6 One clarification on tenses is necessary.
+- 5 Joseph Horner, Patternmaking: A Practical Treatise, 3rd edn (London: Crosby Lockwood & Son, 1902), 1.
+See also J. H. Zeitlin, Craft Regulation and the Division of Labour: Engineers and Compositors in Britain 1890-1914, PhD thesis, University of Warwick, 1981. - 6 One clarification on tenses is necessary.
 I have been faced with a tricky decision about whether to use past or present tense, as, technically speaking, patternmaking remains a currently practiced trade, albeit on the fringe.
 On the other hand, the most in-depth engagement with patternmaking craft is indeed a thing of the past, and deserved of, I argue, a place in design history.
 For this reason, in this article I will generally use past tense to describe patternmakers' processes.
 But I do so with the acknowledgment that a small number of patternshops are operating, albeit on the margins.